DeadlyBossMods/LuaLS-Config/README.md

 ### I get lots of errors about injected fields on DBM mods, the spell ID check doesn't work and event handlers don't know their parameter types.

-Check if the plugin is being loaded correctly, it will output "Loaded DBM-Plugin" to the LuaLS log (Output -> Lua in VS Code) on startup.
+Check if the plugin is being loaded correctly, it will output "Loaded DBM (...)" messages to the LuaLS log (Output -> Lua in VS Code) on startup.

 Make sure that your LuaLS installation is new enough to contain [LuaLS/lua-language-server#2502](https://github.com/LuaLS/lua-language-server/pull/2502).